About the Area

 Meyersdale offers safe neighborhoods and historic buildings that maintain and promote the area's heritage.
 Meyersdale is noted for its rich maple syrup production and home to the annual Pennsylvania Maple Festival.
 A large Amish community and historic churches make this town unique while emphasizing the importance of community and family.
 Beauteous mountains allow for the creation of electricity through large wind turbines.
 Area attractions include Mt.
 Davis, the highest point in Pennsylvania, High Point Lake, Flight 93 Memorial, Quecreek Mine, where the "Nine for Nine" coal miners were rescued, and Fallingwater, a special house built over a waterfall by America's most famous architect, Frank Lloyd Wright.

-Meyersdale is home of the Allegheny Highlands Trail, a 50-mile hiking and biking trail that draws visitors from across the country and throughout the world to take in the scenic vistas offered by the former Western Maryland Railway.
+Meyersdale is home to the Allegheny Highlands Trail, a 50-mile hiking and biking trail that draws visitors from across the country and throughout the world to take in the scenic vistas offered by the former Western Maryland Railway.
 The railroad located east and west of the town were utilized to ship coal from the nearby Shaw Mines, which is still mined today.
 Four-season recreation is plentiful with outdoor opportunities include whitewater rafting, boating, trout fishing, skiing and hunting, and ski resorts including Seven Springs and Hidden Valley.
 Festivals and community gatherings, such as the Somerset County Fair, bring residents and visitors together throughout the year.

 Conemaugh Miners Medical Center